 - The graduation rate for students with disabilities remains at 67.1%.

 High School Dropout Rates

-High school dropout rates can be just as telling as graduation rates.
-Experts need to appreciate the students that are getting left behind.
-Dropout rates can have a huge impact on employment rates, individual earnings, and crime rates.
+High school dropout rates can be equally as revealing as graduation rates.
+Experts need to pay attention to the students that are getting left behind.
+Dropout rates can have a major impact on employment rates, individual earnings, and crime rates.

 - In 2016, the overall dropout rate was at 6%, a sharp decline from 15% in 1970.

-- The dropout rate for Black youths declined from 21% to 6%.
+- The dropout rate for Black youth declined from 21% to 6%.

 - The dropout rate for Hispanic youth declined from 36% to 9%.

-- The dropout rate for white youth decreased from 12% to 5%.
+- The dropout rate for Caucasian youth declined from 12% to 5%.

-- 8% of dropouts were born to native-born parents.
+- 8% of all students who dropped out were born to US-born parents.